-Unfortunately, capturing background sounds accurately enough to provide the maximum amount of noise reduction is challenging for dual-microphone setups.
+ANC microphone technology typically includes two microphones: one that captures the environmental noise and the other that generates the sound waves that cancel it out.
+Unfortunately, capturing background sounds accurately enough to provide the maximum noise reduction is challenging for dual-microphone setups.
 From frequency responses that aren’t perfect to cancellation waveforms not lining up with the phase of the noise once it reaches your ear in an ideal manner, as well as electronic conversion introducing its own noise, it’s unlikely we’ll see 100% microphone noise reduction with current technologies — but we can significantly cut the background volume.

 Feedforward vs. Feedback Microphones

-How Does Active Noise-Cancellation Technology Work with Voice Signals?
+How Active Noise-Cancellation Technology Works with Voice Signals

-The same is true of noise-cancelling microphones.
-In order to achieve directionality, such microphones have at least two ports through which sound enters:
+The same is true of noise-canceling microphones.
+To achieve directionality, such microphones have at least two ports through which sound enters:

 Noise cancellation at the microphone doesn’t help you but allows others to hear you better, picking up your voice while ignoring any background noise.

-But how do noise-cancelling microphones (and microphone noise-cancelling software) know what noises are unwanted versus those that need to come through loud and clear?
+But how do noise-canceling microphones (and microphone noise-canceling software) know what noises are unwanted versus those that need to come through loud and clear?

-While microphone shape and positioning can help with noise reduction, the simplest solution from a technical perspective is to have some kind of frequency domain power analysis so that the microphone noise-cancelling technology can determine the difference between the desired sound and the signal that ought to be cancelled.
+While microphone shape and positioning can help with noise reduction, the simplest solution from a technical perspective is to have some frequency domain power analysis so that the ANC microphone technology can determine the difference between the desired sound and the signal that ought to be canceled.

-Basically, the digital signal processor (DSP) looks at the amount of energy in frequency bands, and when a frequency band or a specific frequency — depending on the DSP algorithm’s accuracy — reaches an excessive level, the DSP puts a cancellation waveform in to cancel out external ambient noises.
-ANC at the microphone is all about detecting the signal that doesn’t belong and cancelling that undesired signal.
+The DSP looks at the amount of energy in frequency bands, and when a frequency band or a specific frequency — depending on the DSP algorithm’s accuracy — reaches an excessive level, the DSP puts a cancellation waveform in to cancel out external ambient noises.
+ANC at the microphone is about detecting the signal that doesn’t belong and canceling that undesired signal.

-As the vast majority of us continue to work from home, it’s important to remember that despite these incredible technological advances, noise-cancelling headsets will not completely eliminate undesired sounds.
-Whether your new workspace has a barking dog, crying baby or noisy appliances, even the best noise-cancelling technologies only reduce external sounds by up to 75% — whoever you’re chatting with will still know you’re WFH.
+As hybrid work advances, it’s important to remember that despite these incredible technological advances, noise-canceling headsets will not completely eliminate undesired sounds.
+Whether your workspace has a barking dog, crying baby, loud coworkers or noisy appliances, even the best noise-cancellation technologies only reduce external sounds by up to 75%.
 By reducing background noise, communication between callers improves due to less repeated and more accurate information, ultimately improving productivity.

-Today, implementing an ANC circuit into a phone or in a headset is the most effective method for providing users with the high-quality voice signal they expect under almost any ambient conditions.
+Today, implementing a background noise-canceling microphone and ANC circuit into a phone or in a headset is the most effective method for providing users with the high-quality voice signal they expect under almost any ambient conditions.